Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

         and :math:`u_w`.

 The example code below solves the workforce scheduling problem for the above dataset.
-The dataset can be imported from the ``gurobi-optimods.datasets`` module.
+The dataset is imported from the ``gurobi-optimods.datasets`` module.

 .. testcode:: workforce